wak2116/stream-processing/kafka_deployment/ubuntu-server/README.md

 3.5) cd ~/zookeeper/conf
 3.6) cp zoo_sample.cfg zoo.cfg
 3.7) Use your favorite text editor to set the following properties to "zoo.cfg" file
-Note: In the step, replace "x.x.x.x" with the internally facing IP addresss for the server you are ssh'd into
+Note: In this step, replace "x.x.x.x" with the internally facing IP addresss for the server you are ssh'd into
 dataDir=/data/zookeeper
 server.1=x.x.x.x:2888:3888
 4) Next step